wpwing-dev/wpwing-table-of-contents-block/readme.txt

 == Description ==

 Add an SEO-friendly Table of Contents(TOC) block to your posts and pages, which scans headings through the content and creates the TOC automatically.
 The TOC is a nested list of links to all headings found in the post or page.
-To use it, simply add a block and search for "TOC".
+To use it, simply add the "Table of Contents" block.
+You can search for "TOC" to get this block.

-You can hide the headline "Table of Contents" from the blocks' sidebar and add your own by using a normal heading block.
+You can hide the headline "Table of Contents" from the block's sidebar and add your own by using a normal heading block.

 ⚙️ Completely Customizable: You can customize and pick the heading tags which you want to appear on your Table of Contents.